-Best Overall: IGK Mixed Feelings Leave-In Blonde Toning Drops
+IGK Mixed Feelings Leave-In Blonde Toning Drops

 These drops win the game when it comes to both versatility and ease of use.
 All you have to do is mix the violet drops in with any shampoo, conditioner, or cream styler.
 (FYI, you’ll see that a lot of these products are purple.
-It’s because purple is opposite yellow on the color wheel, meaning it counteracts it—and neutralizes brassiness).
+That's because purple is opposite yellow on the color wheel, meaning it counteracts it—and neutralizes brassiness).

 It comes with a convenient dosing chart that helps you determine exactly how many drops you need based on your hair color and level of toning desired (customization for the win) and also works well on all hair textures.

-Best Drugstore: John Frieda Sheer Blonde Colour Renew Purple Shampoo
+John Frieda Sheer Blonde Colour Renew Purple Shampoo

 Speaking of toning shampoos, here’s another fab option you can get at the drugstore.
 (Plus, at this price point, you won’t feel bad about using it daily.)
 Ideal for all shades of blonde or highlighted blonde hair, use it three times per week for balanced, refreshed, non-brassy blonde.